Kristina01111000/Drws_site/README.md

 - Make font bigger in the course, make the one size smaller than the rest
 - Make promo page widgets have larger text by two, make dr w widget bigger than those
 - Home page remove documentary and scorecard widget, add another with link to brief videos, make scorecard widget that says download your scorecard
-- see about his avatar -> emailed him w/ pictures, told him how to put it in